Hinge allows you to upload a short video in lieu of a photo, which can be a great way to get a conversation started on this popular dating app.

 |Instant Upgrade: Download your free copy of our indispensable guide to looking your best online.
 The Photogenic Man reveals surefire secrets for appearing twice as attractive on all your favorite sites and apps.|

 Since videos are typically more engaging than a photo, they can have an even greater impact on the impression your profile makes overall.
-You could have 5 great Hinge photos, but a poor video choice could still send her straight to the ‘nope’ button.

 But don’t worry – these 7 Hinge video tips and ideas will help your profile get more likes & comments!

 #1.
 Make sure it’s interesting.
 In other words – have a point.
 Show off that new trick you taught your puppy, your ability to do a front flip off a dock at the lake or the view from a scenic hike.